 It really depends on the contract terms.
 Your sales team should include collection procedures and collections policy within the signed agreement.
 Those terms will determine how much longer the non-paying customer can expect their goods or services to last before these things are discontinued altogether.
 Enterprise Recovery recommends a clear and concise collections policy detailing when service will be suspended or terminated due to non-payment.

-If the client refuses to communicate, refuses to pay or continually breaks promises to pay, terminate the service or shipping immediately.
+If the client refuses to communicate, refuses to pay or continually breaks promises to pay, your contract terms should specify that your business will terminate the service or shipping immediately.

 When Do We Hire a Collections Agency?